golemfoundation/wildland-client/Documentation/fuse-driver.rst

 * ``.control/unmount`` (write-only) - unmount a storage by number.
 Input data is a single number.

-* ``.control/refresh`` (write-only) - refresh a storage by number.
-This causes the storage to reload cached data.
+* ``.control/clear-cache`` (write-only) - clear cache for a storage by number.
+  This invalidates the cached data in storage.
 (The cache is currently very short-lived, so this enpoint is useful mostly for testing).

 * ``.control/breakpoint`` (write-only) - drop into debugger (``pdb``).
 This is enabled when the driver is running in foreground::